How to Install a Wooden Floor

 Step 1

 The first step when it comes to installing hardwood floors is to install a vapour barrier.
-This is a requirement when installing hardwood floors as it prevents too much moisture from getting trapped in the wood.
+This is a requirement when installing solid hardwood floors as it prevents too much moisture from getting trapped in the wood.

 how to install a wooden floor step 1